-Centre for Advanced Research on Integrity, Rights and Inclusion of the Child (CIRIC) is established in 2020; developed from Children and Family Research Group at Tallinn University, initiated in 2016 (see here) and from a start-up grant from Estonian Research Council to conduct a research project on effective participatory discourse in the context of child protection assessment practices in 2018.
+The centre is developed from Children and Family Research Group at Tallinn University, initiated in 2016 (see here) and from a start-up grant from Estonian Research Council to conduct a research project on effective participatory discourse in the context of child protection assessment practices (2019-2023).
 The Research Group brought together research and development initiatives focused on children and families in the child welfare system.
-Currently there are two ongoing projects, “Effective participatory discourse: Experiences of participants’ engagement in the context of child protection assessment practices” (EPECA, 2019-2022, see here) and “Competent Child Protection Worker: Enhancing Child’s Right for the Participation in Child Protection Assessment” (COMPENCA, 2020-2021, see here).
+Currently there are two ongoing projects, “Effective participatory discourse: Experiences of participants’ engagement in the context of child protection assessment practices” (EPECA, 2019-2023) and “Competent Child Protection Worker: Enhancing Child’s Right for the Participation in Child Protection Assessment” (COMPENCA, 2020-2023).